corrux/Backend-Coding-Challenge/README.md

 You will be evaluated on the critera below.
 Subjective criteria (e.g. style and convention) will be a blind review.

-### Completeness and correctness (50%):
+### Completeness and correctness: up to 5 points:

-1. All four endpoints are implemented and return correct results.
-5pts
+1. All four endpoints are implemented and return correct results. *5 pts*
-1. Three endpoints are implemented and return correct results.
-4pts
+1. Three endpoints are implemented and return correct results. *4 pts*
-1. At least two endpoints are implemented and return correct results.
-3pts
+1. At least two endpoints are implemented and return correct results. *3 pts*
 1. At least two endpoints are implemented.
-There may be bugs or errors in the calculations, but works end to end.
-2pts
+There may be bugs or errors in the calculations, but works end to end. *2 pts*
-1. At least one endpoint is implemented, possibly with errors but works end to end.
-1pts
+1. At least one endpoint is implemented, possibly with errors but works end to end. *1 pt*
-1. Anything else.
-0pts
+1. Anything else. *0 pts*

-### Code style and conventions (40%):
+### Code style and conventions: up to 4 points:

 1. Code is logically organized and clearly commented.
 Style both in code and documentation is consistent and clear.
-There are at least some tests or assertions and exception handling (if necessary).
-4pts
+There are at least some tests or assertions and exception handling (if necessary). *4 pts*
 1. Code is logically organized and clearly commented.
-Style both in code and documentation is consistent and clear.
-3pts
+Style both in code and documentation is consistent and clear. *3 pts*
-1. Code is logically organized, but documentation is inconsistent or confusing.
-2pts
+1. Code is logically organized, but documentation is inconsistent or confusing. *2 pts*
 1. Code is disorganized and hard to follow.
-Inconsistent and arbitrary style.
-1pts
+Inconsistent and arbitrary style. *1 pt*
-1. Anything else 0pts
+1. Anything else *0 pts*

-### Bonus (10%):
+### Bonus: up to 2 points:

-1. Able to identify matching CAN stream by coding scheme.
+1. Able to identify matching CAN stream by coding scheme. *2 pts*
-1. Able to narrow down CAN stream to plausible matches.
+1. Able to suggest a way to narrow down CAN stream to plausible matches. *1 pt*